alfredcai/Coursera-Computational-NeuroScience/Week-4/Quiz/Information-Theory&Neural-Coding.md

 (i) The difference between the actual image and the representation.
 (ii) The importance of coding efficiency.
-(iiii) The level of transparency vs. opacity/influence of each piece.
+(iii) The level of transparency vs. opacity/influence of each piece.
 (iv) The pieces that make up the image.

+Answer:
+The difference between the actual image and the representation.

 ## 5. What do the $a_i$ 's represent?